dynamicmsw/dynamic-msw/README.md

 <h1 align="center">Dynamic Mock Service Worker</h1>

+WARNING: This library is in alpha phase and might be updated with breaking changes.
+It is recommended to only use this as proof of concept.

 Dynamic Mock Service Worker (Dynamic MSW) is an extension for Mock Service Worker (MSW).
 It conveniently makes mocked endpoint responses dynamic and updatable.
+This library expects you to have a basic grasp of Mock Service Worker (MSW).
+It's recommended that you resort to their [own documentation](https://github.com/mswjs/msw#documentation) before getting started with Dynamic Mock Service Worker.

 ## Features